 When you think of Google Ads, you’re probably thinking of search ads on the Google search network.

-These are the text-based ads that appear next to the search results as people search for related products or services and have the “Ad” tag next to the search result URL.
-The name refers to the network search results that you get for a specific keyword or search term
+These are the text-based ads that appear next to the search results as people search for related products or services.
+They’re distinguishable by the “Ad” tag next to the search result URL.

 Search ads are triggered by keywords; if a user’s search query matches one of your keywords, your ad could appear above or alongside the organic search results.